duckdb/duckdb-web/docs/api/cli/syntax_highlighting.md

 | Continuation            | .cont     | brightblack   |
 | Continuation (Selected) | .cont_sel | green         |

-The components can be configured using either a supported color name (e.g. `.keyword red`), or by directly providing a terminal code to use for rendering (e.g. `.keywordcode \033[31m`).
+The components can be configured using either a supported color name (e.g., `.keyword red`), or by directly providing a terminal code to use for rendering (e.g., `.keywordcode \033[31m`).
 Below is a list of supported color names and their corresponding terminal codes.

 |     Color     | Terminal Code |
 |---------------|---------------|